peritus/obsidian-interactive-ratings/README.md

 | Bold Circles | ⬤ | ◯ | | `⬤◯◯ 1/3` Quick product review |
 | Black/White Circles | ⚫ | ⚪ | | `⚫⚫⚫⚫⚫⚪⚪⚪⚪⚪ (5/10)` Coffee strength |
 | Block/Light Shade | █ | ░ | | `███░░░░░░░ 30%` Download progress |

+## Usage

+Type any supported symbol sequence (minimum 3 identical symbols) in your note.
+When you hover over these symbols in edit mode, clicking on one of the symbols allowing you to update the rating.

+### Rating Text (optional)

+Add numerical ratings with these formats:

+- `★★★☆☆` - Only symbols, no rating text
+- `★★★☆☆ 3/5` - Fraction without parentheses
+- `★★★☆☆ (3/5)` - Fraction in parentheses
+- `★★★☆☆ 60%` - Percentage
+- `★★★☆☆ (60%)` - Percentage in parentheses

+The numerical rating updates automatically when you change the symbols.

+### Custom Emojis

+You can configure which emojis are supported for rating interactions by going to Settings → Community Plugins → Interactive Ratings.
+In the "Emojis to support in ratings" setting, enter any emojis you want to use for ratings.

+**Default emojis**: `🎥🏆⭐💎🔥⚡🎯🚀💰🎖️`

+**Example usage**:
+- `🎥🎥🎥🎥🎥 (4/5)` Movie rating
+- `🏆🏆🏆 3/5` Achievement level
+- `🔥🔥🔥🔥 80%` Spice level
+- `🎯🎯🎯🎯🎯🎯 (5/6)` Accuracy rating

+## Installation

+1. In Obsidian settings, go to Community Plugins
+2. Disable Safe Mode
+3. Search for "Interactive Ratings"
+4. Install and enable the plugin

 ## Use Cases